This post may contain affiliate links.

-Before approaching the sheep station we had to take precautions, the Romanian sheepdogs (AKA Romanian Shepherds) would be loose so we had to call the shepherd ( human) to meet us and make sure the dogs didn’t see us as a threat to their family or flock.
-Experiences of visiting a typical Maramures sheep station with Penny of The Village Hotel Breb.
-Life in Romania.
+Before approaching the sheep station we had to take precautions, the Romanian sheepdogs (AKA Romanian Shepherds) would be loose so we had to call the shepherd (human) to meet us and make sure the dogs didn’t see us as a threat to their family or flock.
+These dogs can take down bears and wolves, and do.
+You don’t mess with Romanian Shepherds.
+This post is about our experiences of visiting a typical Maramures sheep station with Penny of The Village Hotel Breb.
+This was part of our life in Romania.

 But we weren’t here to look at the dogs, or even the adorable spring lambs, safely penned indoors for now.